osqzss/bladeGPS/Readme.md

 # bladeGPS

 Very crude experimental implimentation of [gps-sdr-sim](https://github.com/osqzss/gps-sdr-sim) for real-time signal generation.
-The code works with bladeRF and has been tested on Windows only.
+The code works with bladeRF and has been tested on Windows 10 and Ubuntu 17.10.

 ```
 Usage: bladegps [options]